-Many people fear what will happen to their family members when they die, or if an illness or accident leaves them incapacitated.
+When searching for an estate planning attorney, Flesner Wentzel can help.
+Many people fear what will happen to their family members when they die, or if an illness or accident leaves them incapacitated and unable to work.
 At Flesner Wentzel, we understand that no one likes to think about his or her future death or possible incapacitation.
 However, by creating an estate plan today, you can help protect your family in the future.

-Located in St. Charles, Flesner Wentzel helps families plan for the unthinkable, protect their families and preserve their assets through estate planning.
+Located in St. Charles, Flesner Wentzel helps families plan for the unthinkable, protect their families and preserve their assets.
+Call today to schedule time with an estate planning attorney.

 You spend your life worrying about your children and caring for your family.
 A well-drafted estate plan will allow you to keep caring for them even after you are gone.